Pain Management Fellowship

 - Conference facilities and research space and opportunity also are abundant within the institution

-- In addition to a comprehensive Anesthesiology library, the candidates have full access to the institution library
+- In addition to a comprehensive Anesthesiology library, the fellows have full access to the institution library

 Multi-Disciplinary Pain Faculty

-P. Sebastian Thomas, MD, Professor, Vice Chair of Education, Pain Attending
+- P. Sebastian Thomas, MD, Professor, Chair of Anesthesiology; Director, Pain Fellowship Program

-Norton B Berg, Phd, Professor, Cell and Developmental Biology
+- Norton B Berg, Phd, Professor Emeritus, Cell and Developmental Biology

 Requirements & How to Apply

-The Pain Management Fellowship at Upstate Medical University accepts 4 pain fellows per year.
-Three fellows will start on July 1st and one fellow will start off cycle on October 1st.
+The Pain Management Fellowship at Upstate Medical University accepts 5 pain fellows per year.
+Fellows will start on July 1st and finish on June 30th.